pkasinathan/potatomagical/README.md

 twine upload dist/*
 ```

 Remember, you'll need to create an account on [PyPI](https://pypi.org/) if you haven't already.

-This is a very basic example.
-Depending on your project, you might need to add more information to `setup.py`, add a `MANIFEST.in` file, etc. Check the [Python Packaging User Guide](https://packaging.python.org/tutorials/packaging-projects/) for more details.
+Your package will be uploaded.
+URL: https://pypi.org/project/potatomagical/0.1